analogdevicesinc/doctools/docs/ci.rst

 Configure podman
 ----------------

-Below are suggested instructions for setting up ``podman`` on a Linux environment.
+Below are suggested instructions for setting up ``podman`` on a Linux environment, if you wish to use it as your container engine.
+If you already use something else like ``docker``, **keep it** and skip this section.

 Adjust to your preference as needed, and skip the steps marked in :green:`green` if not using WSL2.